janczak/Java-Hotel-Management-System/README.md

 was started a few weeks after I was introduced to the basics of programming, in Python.
 The project took a few days to complete.

 This project was also the first time I have used Git and GitHub.

-(The assignment was originally intended to be a pair-programming project, hence I decided to use GitHub; however, my assignment partner was clueless, so I ended up coding and creating everything on my own.)